scott2000/answerset/answerset/config.md

 If this option is set to 0, then numeric comparisons will be disabled entirely, meaning that numbers will be compared as strings of digits only.

+## Separators

+This option configures which characters can be used to separate answer choices.
+The default value is `";,"`, meaning that if there are any semicolons, then semicolons will be used as the answer separator, otherwise if there are any commas, then commas will be used, otherwise answers will not be split at all.

+If you want to answer in full sentences, it may be a good idea to change this to `";"` to prevent commas from being misinterpreted.
+If you only use this add-on for other features, you could even set it to `""` to prevent any answers from being split into choices.